shaderecker/ansible-pihole/README.md

 This playbook is for the first time run (but it can be rerun any time).
 It will bootstrap a fresh Raspberry Pi OS installation, install Docker, and Pi-hole.
 You can run it with: `ansible-playbook -i inventory.yaml bootstrap-pihole.yaml`

+If the playbook fails during the first run while installing Docker, please reboot your Pi and re-run the playbook!

 These roles are included:
 - [`bootstrap`](roles/bootstrap/tasks/main.yaml): Some basic configuration
   - Add the ssh key fetched from your GitHub user, configured in [`github_user_for_ssh_key`](inventory.yaml#L13) (Alternatively you can also set your ssh key directly [here](roles/bootstrap/tasks/main.yaml#L3))